 "Planned Amortization Amount" means the dollar amount applicable to the PAC Bonds for each Interest Payment Date set forth below.
-The Planned Amortization Amount represents the cumulative principal amount of the PAC Bonds assumed to be redeemed from Excess 2020-4 Principal Payments as of a particular Interest Payment Date based on receipt of principal prepayments at a 100% PSA prepayment rate for Program Loans allocable to the Offered Bonds.
+The Planned Amortization Amount represents the cumulative principal amount of the PAC Bonds assumed to be redeemed from Excess 2021-1 Principal Payments as of a particular Interest Payment Date based on receipt of principal prepayments at a 100% PSA prepayment rate for Program Loans allocable to the Offered Bonds.
 See "ASSUMPTIONS REGARDING OFFERED BONDS - Average Life of PAC Bonds" for a description of PSA prepayment rates.

-The Planned Amortization Amounts for the PAC Bonds (which assume the full origination of Program Loans to the Offered Bonds in an aggregate principal amount of approximately \$145,000,000 with an approximate weighted average maturity of 360 months, and receipt of principal prepayments on the Program Loans allocable to the Offered Bonds at a rate equal to 100% of the PSA prepayment rate), as of each payment date are set forth below:
+The Planned Amortization Amounts for the PAC Bonds (which assume the full origination of Program Loans with proceeds allocable to the Offered Bonds in accordance with the expected schedule for such origination and receipt of principal prepayments on the Program Loans allocable to the Offered Bonds at a rate equal to 100% of the PSA prepayment rate), as of each payment date are set forth below: